 Saturday and Sunday were beautiful.
 Participants enjoyed the fellowship and dynamic speakers.
 Meditation on Serenity Hill, climbing the Power Pole on the Ropes Course, meeting former counselors, delicious food, and the Alumni Meeting proceeded smoothly.

 Turnout Shows Importance of Reunion

 “We had good attendance despite crazy weather forecasts,” said Sherri Layton, Outpatient Services Administrator.
 “That shows what Reunion means to our alumni, the importance of being here and reconnecting.”

 During Saturday afternoon’s Birthday Meeting, the longest period of sobriety celebrated was 32 years.

-Emili’s talk Friday evening was not recorded due to the storm, but Tina H’s and Karl M’s powerful remarks will be available soon.
+Emili’s talk Friday evening was not recorded due to the storm, but Tina H’s and Karl M’s powerful remarks are available through the links below.